High Valley Transit: Microtransit

 Starting on May 17, 2021, High Valley Transit's microtransit service was the first of its kind in Utah.
 The program has since grown, with Park City contracting High Valley Transit's microtransit service since April 2023.
 In February 2024, High Valley Transit had 38,189 passengers that utilized its microtransit service.
-However, High Valley Transit's contract with Park City expires April 15, with Park City's city council not renewing, citing long wait times and inefficient utilization.
+However, High Valley Transit's contract with Park City expired on April 15, 2021, with Park City's city council not renewing, citing long wait times and inefficient utilization.